Water Density Calculator

 where m₀ is the mass of pure water and m₁ is the mass of salt.
 In other words, mixing a mass of pure water, m₀, with a mass of salt, m₁, gives you the salinity S of salt water.
 This quantity is usually given in per mille ‰, parts per thousand (ppt), or practical salinity units (psu), which are basically equivalent.

-In our density of water calculator, we use a method proposed by.
-The overall formula is complicated so that we won't show it here explicitly, but generally, it uses the same concept as the equation for the temperature dependence of density - a polynomial of mixed terms of temperature, salinity, and pressure:
+In our density of water calculator, we use.
+The overall formula is complicated so that we won't show it here explicitly.
+Still, generally, it uses the same concept as the equation for the temperature dependence of density - a polynomial of mixed terms of temperature, salinity, and pressure:

 ρ(T,S,p) = ρ(T) + f(T,S,p).

 Here ρ(T) is the density of pure water derived from the previous chapter.

 However, we can spot some common properties – the density of salt water increases for higher salinity and external pressure.

 How to use water density calculator?

 What is the density of water at 20 °C of salinity S = 35‰ and under the pressure of 1 atm?
 Let's give our water density calculator a try and find out!

 - Set pressure to 1 atm.